Danai Gurira: Activism and philanthropy

-Danai is an advocate for women, the end of poverty, and for HIV/AIDS awareness.
+Gurira is an advocate for women, the end of poverty, and for HIV/AIDS awareness.

 In 2008, Gurira appeared at the Global Green Sustainable Design Awards to read a letter written by a New Orleans native displaced by Hurricane Katrina.

 In 2011, Gurira co-founded Almasi Arts, an organization dedicated to continuing arts education in Zimbabwe.
 Gurira currently serves as the Executive Artistic Director.

 In 2015, Gurira signed an open letter begun by the ONE Campaign.
 The letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively.

-The following year, Gurira founded the non-profit organization Love Our Girls, which aims to highlight the issues and challenges that specifically affect women throughout the world.
-In 2016, Gurira partnered with Johnson & Johnson in the fight against HIV/AIDS.
+In 2016, Gurira founded the non-profit organization Love Our Girls, which aims to highlight the issues and challenges that specifically affect women throughout the world.
+In the same year, Gurira partnered with Johnson & Johnson in the fight against HIV/AIDS.
+She campaigned for Hillary Clinton during the 2016 presidential election.

+Gurira has been a Global Citizen ambassador since 2016, partnering with the organization on several campaigns and Global Citizen Festivals, including hosting the event in Ghana in 2022.

 On December 2, 2018, Gurira was announced as a UN Women Goodwill Ambassador by UN Women Executive Director Phumzile Mlambo-Ngcuka at the Global Citizen Festival in Johannesburg, South Africa.
 As a UN Women Goodwill Ambassador, Gurira dedicates her support to putting a spotlight on gender equality and women's rights, as well as bringing unheard women's voices front and center.

-Danai has been a Global Citizen ambassador since 2016, partnering with the organization on several campaigns and Global Citizen Festivals, including hosting the event in Ghana in 2022.
+Also in 2018, Gurira teamed up with the international conservation organization WildAid in the campaign "Poaching Steals From Us All", focused on raising awareness of the threat poaching poses to animals such as the rhinoceros and elephants.

+In 2023, Gurira teamed up with Peta with her dog Papi in a campaign against leaving dogs in hot cars.

+Gurira campaigned for Kamala Harris during the 2024 presidential election.